ckevar/ErikaOS-OnlineWeatherStation/README.md

 - Timeout on command responses (128 calls of On_Hold).
 - Many attempts (100) trying to get the local IP.

-To clarify, this Automaton isn't running in parallel but it's invoked at the beginning and upon error occurrences.
+To clarify, this Automaton isn't running in parallel but it's invoked at the beginning or upon error occurrences.

 ### e.
 NetStat Automaton